 One of our favorite spring cleaning tips is to wash your windows on a cloudy day, using a microfiber cloth.
-Since cleaner dries much quicker on warm windows, washing them in direct sunlight can cause streaks, as can wiping down your windows with paper towels.
+Since cleaners like Windex dry more quickly on warm windows, washing them in direct sunlight can cause streaks, as can wiping down your windows with paper towels.

-To clean your window treatments, you can use your vacuum’s upholstery attachment to remove dust, or you can put most curtains in the dryer on low with a fabric softener sheet for a deeper refresh.
+Use your vacuum’s upholstery attachment to remove dust and clean window treatments.
+You can put most curtains in the dryer on low with a fabric softener sheet for a deeper refresh.

 While you’re cleaning the windows, make sure to dust your blinds.
 Jenny Silverstone of Mom Loves Best shares, “So many blinds can be a pain to clean.
 I’ve found an easy way to do it, though.
 I grab an old sock – there always seems to be one I can’t find a match for – and make a 50-50 mixture of water and white vinegar.
 It grabs onto that dust and the sock is heavy duty enough for the job.”

-Another tip for cleaning your blinds shows that keyboard cleaner doesn’t just have to be useful in the office.
+Another tip for cleaning your blinds shows that keyboard cleaner isn’t only useful in the office.
 Use a can of keyboard cleaner to quickly clear dust and dirt off your blinds, and vacuum the room when you’re done.

 Nothing says “spring cleaning” like fresh linens.
 Now is the time to flip your mattress, wash your pillows and air out your comforters.

 We recommend washing your pillows with ½ cup of baking soda added to your detergent in the washing machine.
-To fluff and extend the life of your pillows, use the air cycle of your dryer and dry with two tennis balls in socks.
+To fluff and extend the life of your pillows, use your dryer’s air cycle and run a load with two tennis balls in socks.

 Take your comforter and blankets outside to shake them out, and run them through the air cycle of your dryer with a fabric softener sheet for extra freshness.

 This is a great opportunity to flip your mattress as well, which you should do every six months.
 Ready to start fresh with a new bed altogether?
-Here’s how to dispose of your current mattress.
+Here’s how to tell if it’s time replace your mattress.